zlaski/loudgain/docs/loudgain.1.md

 * `-s i, --tagmode=i`:
   Write ReplayGain 2.0 tags to files.
 ID3v2 for MP2, MP3, WAV and AIFF; Vorbis Comments for FLAC, Ogg, Speex and Opus; iTunes-type metadata for MP4/M4A;
-  WMA tags for ASF/WMA; APEv2 tags for WavPack.
+  WMA tags for ASF/WMA; APEv2 tags for WavPack and APE.

 * `-s e, --tagmode=e`:
   like '-s i', plus extra tags (reference, ranges).